dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< /notice >}}

 ### 🔥 Motivation
-So you've trained the most popular object detection model - YOLOv5 and got some impressive results.

-Now you finally get to deploy and run the model on a real.

-But there's only one problem.
-Not everyone has a GPU to run the model.
+After months of searching, you've finally found the *one*.

+The *one* object detection library that just works.
+No installation issues, no package version mismatch and no `CUDA` errors.

+I'm taking about the awesome [YOLOv5](https://github.com/ultralytics/yolov5) object detection library by Ultralytics.

+Elated, you quickly find an interesting dataset from [Roboflow](https://roboflow.com/) and finally trained a state-of-the-art (SOTA) YOLOv5 model to detect firearms from image streams.

+You ran through a quick checklist --
++ Inference results, check ✅.
++ COCO metrics, check ✅.
++ Live inference latency, check ✅.

+You're on top of the world.
+You can finally pitch the results to your clients next Monday.
+At the back of you mind, you imagined the clients' impressed looks on the astonishing feat.

+Finally, on the pitching day, just when you thought things are going in the right direction.
+One of the clients asked

+"**Does your model run on our existing CPU?**"

+You flinched.
+That wasn't something you anticipated.
+You tried to convince them that GPUs are the way forward and it is the "best" way to run your model in real-time.

+You scanned the room and begin to see your clients faces, not particularly happy 👇

 {{< figure_resizing src="meme.jpg">}}

+I hope nobody will ever have to face this awkward situation in a pitching session, ever.
+You don't have to learn it the hard way, like I did.

+How, you asked?
+This post is exactly that.

-I will show you how you can supercharge your YOLOv5 inference performance from 20+ FPS to 180+ FPS on a CPU.
-With free and open-source tools from [Neural Magic](https://neuralmagic.com/) you'll get GPU-class performance on commodity CPUs.
+I will show you how you can supercharge your YOLOv5 inference performance running on a consumer CPU. with free and open-source tools from [Neural Magic](https://neuralmagic.com/).

 {{< notice tip >}}
 By the end of this post, you will learn how to:

 * Train state-of-the-art YOLOv5 model with your own data.
-* Prune and quantize the YOLOv5 model using SparseML.
+* Sparsify the model using SparseML quantization aware aware training loop.
-* Export the sparsified YOLOv5 and run it using the DeepSparse engine.
+* Export the sparsified model and run it using the DeepSparse engine at insane speed.

-**P/S**: You'll get GPU-class inference performance on a CPU using only 4 cores! 😱
+**P/S**: The end result - YOLOv5 on CPU at 180+ FPS using only 4 cores! 🚀
 {{< /notice >}}

-### 🕸 Sparse Neural Network
+If that sounds interesting let's get into it ⛷.

 ### 🔩 Setting Up